alces-software/flight-appliance-docs/docs/source/pbspro/pbspro.rst

        sharing = default_shared
        license = l

-The ``pbsnodes`` output will display some of the following information about the compute hosts in your cluster:
+The ``pbsnodes`` output will display the following information about the compute hosts in your cluster:

  - The hostname of your compute nodes
  - The number of nodes in the list